Skip to content

 user = await self.retrieve_user(token.sub)

-1. Import the BaseAuthMiddleware and AuthResult from lilya.middleware.authentication.
+1. Import the BaseAuthMiddleware from lilya.middleware.authentication.

 Import the middleware into a Lilya application